shlinkio/shlink-ip-geolocation/README.md

         'temp_dir' => sys_get_temp_dir(),

         // Optional options
-        'license_key' => 'kjhk45hkj34fdwe5', // If not set, the no attempts to download the file will happen ],
+        'license_key' => 'kjhk45hkj34fdwe5', // If not set, no attempts to download the file will happen ],

 ];